High-Dimensional Private Empirical Risk Minimization by Greedy Coordinate Descent: Introduction

-We show formally that DP-GCD can achieve an excess risk of $\widetilde O(\log(p)/\mu_1^2n^2\epsilon^2)$ on problems with $\mu_1$-strongly-convex objective \wrt the $\ell_1$-norm.
-When $\mu_1=O(1)$, DP-GCD is thus the first algorithm (to our knowledge) whose utility scales with $\log(p)/n^2$.
-We derive rates for the convex case as well.
-Furthermore, we prove that on problems with quasi-sparse solutions (including but not limited to sparse problems, see \Cref{gcd:quasi-sparsity}), DP-GCD progresses particularly fast in the first iterations.
-This property is very appealing in private optimization, where performing more iterations requires increasing the noise to guarantee privacy.
-These theoretical observations are then confirmed by our experiments on real and synthetic datasets.
-Our contributions can be summarized as follows: \begin{enumerate} \item We propose differentially private greedy coordinate descent (DP-GCD), a coordinate method that, at each iteration, performs updates along the (approximately) greatest entry of the gradient.
-We formally prove its private nature, and derive corresponding high probability utility upper bounds. \item We prove that DP-GCD exploits underlying structural properties of the problem (\eg quasi-sparse solutions) to improve utility beyond the worst-case.
-Importantly, DP-GCD does not require prior knowledge of this structure to exploit it. \item We confirm our theoretical results numerically on a variety of synthetic and real datasets, showing that DP-GCD indeed outperforms existing private optimization algorithms when the problem's solution is quasi-sparse. \end{enumerate}
+Our contributions can be summarized as follows: \begin{enumerate} \item We propose differentially private greedy coordinate descent (DP-GCD), a method that performs updates along the (approximately) greatest entry of the gradient.
+We formally establish its privacy guarantees, and derive high probability utility upper bounds. \item We prove that DP-GCD exploits structural properties of the problem (\eg quasi-sparse solutions) to improve utility.
+Importantly, DP-GCD does not require prior knowledge of this structure to exploit it. \item We empirically validate our theoretical results on a variety of synthetic and real datasets, showing that DP-GCD outperforms existing private algorithms on high-dimensional problems with quasi-sparse solutions. \end{enumerate}

 The rest of the paper is organized as follows.
-First, we present the relevant mathematical background in \Cref{sec:preliminaries}. \Cref{sec:priv-greedy-coord} then introduces DP-GCD, and formally analyzes its privacy and utility.
-The relation to existing work is discussed in \Cref{sec:related-works}.
-We confirm our theoretical results numerically in \Cref{sec:experiments-1}.
+First, we discuss related work in more details in \Cref{sec:related-works}, and present the relevant mathematical background in \Cref{sec:preliminaries}. \Cref{sec:priv-greedy-coord} then introduces DP-GCD, and formally analyzes its privacy and utility.
+We validate our theoretical results numerically in \Cref{sec:experiments-1}.
 Finally, we conclude and discuss the limitations of our results in \Cref{sec:conclusion-and-discussion}.